 Having a family member on disability is a significant risk factor for becoming disabled.
-I initially did not initially understand this connection but saw it frequently.
-I learned that it is a powerful influence that centers around how family patterns of behavior are embedded.
+For years, I was puzzled by this connection, but I saw it frequently.
+I learned that it is a powerful influence that centers around embedded family patterns.

 The initial download to your brain

 There are many theories about how an infant and child acquire knowledge.
-My basis thought is that your brain is an empty slate that is just downloaded.
-Initially you have no say in what is put into your nervous system.
-They are automatic responses that are intended to keep you alive.
-Most of them are unconscious.
-At the time you your consciousness emerges around four years of age you have no awareness or skills to deal with these preprogrammed responses to your environment.
+My thoughts are that your brain is an empty slate that is downloaded from the environment.
+During your first couple of years of life, you have no say in what is put into your nervous system.
+Around the time your consciousness emerges around three years of age, you have little awareness or skills to deal with the automatic responses to your environment.
 The term I learned from the Hoffman Process was “patterns.”
-Until you become aware of your patterns you are at the mercy of them.
 Anytime you are anxious or upset you are in a pattern because something in the present connected to something upsetting from the past.
+Until you become aware of your patterns programmed in by your family, you are at the mercy of them

-Around 12 years of age you begin to express these patterns as you move out into the world.
+These patterns play out as you move out into the world.
 You either adopt a given pattern or you reject it.
 The problem is that either way you are a reflection of your parent’s patterns and they are not you.
 You are not living connected to who you are – “your authentic self.”

 Passing on of patterns

 If one or both of your parents are disabled you might rebel and become a super-achiever or become disabled yourself.
 Either way you are not running the show.
 Your family patterns are.
 Of course your parents had similar experiences with their parents and so on.
 Until you become aware of the impact of your family’s programming on your nervous system you cannot live your life on your terms.

 Did you graduate from high school with your dream to become disabled??